 Hindus believe in the freedom of thought, expression, and worship.
-It is the only tradition that accepts the right of every human being to pursue his/her own spiritual path.
-Swami Vivekananda, the inspiration behind the modern Hindu renaissance movement and one of the greatest saints of India , argued “Let there be a hundred thousand paths to God.”
-Hindus have always believed in the validity of every path, crooked or straight.
-Bhagwan Shri Krishna, an incarnation of Vishnu, had clearly stated this truth more than five thousand years ago in the battlefield of Kurukshetra in India .
-Hence all Hindus follow the ancient call of the sages of India for acceptance of every path.
-Acceptance of multiple paths does not equate to equality of religions.
+Hinduism accepts the right of every human being to pursue his/her own spiritual path.
+Swami Vivekananda, the inspiration behind the modern Hindu renaissance movement and one of the greatest saints of India, argued “Let there be a hundred thousand paths to God.”
+Acceptance of multiple paths does not mean sameness of all religions.
 Every path is unique in its own way.
-Mutual acceptance is a prerequisite for mutual cooperation and harmony.
+Mutual acceptance is a prerequisite for cooperation and harmony.

 Airport security procedures